pranav376-hub/sql-product-analytics/README.md

 | **Typical problem** | Funnel leakage / cart abandonment | Churn / contraction / weak conversion |
 | **Expansion** | Repeat purchase / basket growth | Seats / plan upgrades / add-ons |
 | **Decision owners** | Product · Growth · Marketing | Product · Finance · CS · Sales |

-> **Interview takeaway:** the transferable skill is not memorising a metric.
-It is recognising **which entity owns the metric and what business decision the metric supports**.

 ---